Ling-Fei-Ren/AceFraud/README.md

 python==3.7.4

 ### Instructions to run the experiment
+Amazon and Yelpchi are download from https://github.com/YingtongDou/CARE-GNN/tree/master/data or dgl.data.FraudDataset.
+Put them in /data directory

 **Step 1.** Run the search process, given different random seeds.
 (The Cora dataset is used as an example)
 ```